 Who is a Creole?

-This word Creole has a lot of meanings.
+The word Creole has a lot of meanings.
 The original meaning has nothing to do with race- it is a bastardization of the word “criollo,” meaning a person born and usually raised in a Spanish-American country.
 In Louisiana, though, we were under both French and Spanish rule at the time, and “Creole” was used to distinguish those people actually born here from those born in France and Spain.
-It didn’t matter what race you were, it mattered if you were native to New Orleans or not.
+It didn’t matter what race you were; it mattered if you were native to New Orleans or not.
 After the Civil War, race divided how Creoles were defined: White Creoles (of French or Spanish descent) and Mixed-race inhabitants were considered Creoles of Color.
 The are many other types of Creoles also.

 And there’s more!

 That’s just the beginning of information about New Orleans’ distinct culture.
-Visit us on a tour for a lot more!
+Visit us on tour for a lot more!